The distribution of roots of Ehrhart polynomials for the dual of root polytopes of type C: Introduction

-The root polytope of type C, denoted by $C_d$, is the lattice polytope given as the convex hull of this set.
+Hence, in this paper, we let the root polytope of type $C$, denoted by $C_d$, be the lattice polytope given as the convex hull of \eqref{typeC}.
 Then $C_d$ is a reflexive polytope of dimension $d$.
-The Ehrhart polynomial of the corresponding root polytope, denoted by $C_{d}$, is also calculated in \cite[Theorem 3]{BHV} as follows:
+The Ehrhart polynomial of $C_d$ is also calculated in \cite[Theorem 3]{BHV} as follows: